jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

       Widget
     } from '@phosphor/widgets';

-Install this dependency as well:
+Install this new dependency as well:

 .. code:: bash